neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/gui_walkthrough.md

 ```
 <br>

-Finally, we need to  select the _local path_.
+Finally, we need to  select the _central path_.
 Usually this would be
 a path to a mounted central storage drive or relative to the server path
 if connecting via SSH.
 In this tutorial, we will
 set this next to the _local path_ for convenience: